-CAD/CAE models usually have objects with coarse grid meshes suitable for good visual representation, but the problem is that all the objects that comprise the artifact are represented yielding huge models.
-Another aspect is that the CAD/CAE models are the best representatives for real artifacts, so there is a trend of using those models directly in simulations and visualizations.
-Even today, realistic real time visualization of those models is a complex problem in computer graphics indeed [Raposo et al. 2006].
+CAD/CAE models usually have objects with coarse grid meshes suitable for good visual representation, but the problem is that all the objects that comprise the artifact are represented, yielding huge models.
+Another aspect is that CAD/CAE models are the best representatives for real artifacts, so there is a tendency to use those models directly in simulations and visualizations.
+Even today, realistic real-time visualization of those models is a very complex problem in computer graphics [Raposo et al. 2006].

-This research project focuses on the development and integration of scientific and visualization tools and technologies coupled with collaborative environments that support the modeling and simulation of complex scientific and engineering projects.
-CEE is designed to solve simple or complex problems providing support for both rapid prototyping and detailed analysis.
-CEE was conceived as a useful solution for better controlling and executing specialized engineering projects through the use of its collaboration and visualization capabilities.
+This research project focuses on the development and integration of scientific and visualization tools and technologies coupled with collaborative environments that support the modeling and simulation of complex engineering projects.
+Our CEE is designed to solve simple or complex problems, providing support for both rapid prototyping and detailed analysis.
+The CEE was conceived as a useful solution to control and execute specialized engineering projects by means of its collaboration and visualization capabilities.

 3. Related Work

-In this section we present a few major works that motivated this research towards the construction of collaborative immersive visualization environment for visualizing engineering simulations.
+In this section we present a few relevant works that motivated this research towards the construction of a collaborative immersive visualization environment for visualizing engineering simulations.

-[Parker et al. 1998] describe SCIRun, a Problem Solving Environment (PSE) that allows users to interactively compose, execute, and control a large-scale computer simulation by visually “steering" a dataflow network model.
+Parker et al. [1998] describe SCIRun, a problem-solving environment (PSE) that allows users to interactively compose, execute, and control a large-scale computer simulation by visually “steering” a dataflow network model.
 SCIRun supports parallel computing and output visualization.

-Paraview is a kind of PSE for visualization that allows the interactive creation and manipulation of complex visualizations [Paraview 2011].
+Paraview [2011] is a kind of PSE for visualization that allows the interactive creation and manipulation of complex visualizations.
 Paraview is based on the notion of dataflow, and provides visual interfaces to produce visualizations by assembling pipelines out of modules that are connected in a network.

-However, both SCIRun and Paraview have important limitations.
+However, both SCIRun and Paraview have significant limitations.
 First, there is no separation between the definition of a dataflow and its instances.
-In order to execute a given dataflow with different parameters, users need to manually set these parameters through a GUI — not scaling to more than a few visualizations.
+In order to execute a given dataflow with different parameters, users need to set these parameters manually through a GUI — not scaling to more than a few visualizations.
 Second, modifications to parameters or to the definition of a dataflow are destructive.
 Despite their limitations, SCIRun and Paraview show the importance of combining visualization with PSEs.

-[Paventhan et al., 2006] proposed the creation of WindTunnel, a scientific workflow for wind tunnel applications.
-They observed that scientific and engineering experiments often produce large volumes of data that should ideally be processed and visualized in near real-time.
-The difficulty to achieve this goal is that the overall turnaround time from data acquisition, movement to a data processor and visualization of the results is frequently inhibited by factors such as manual data movement, system interoperability issues, manual resource discovery for job scheduling and disparate physical locality between the experiment and the user workstation.
-They argued that customized application specific workflows could reduce the time taken to accomplish a job by automating data flow driven activities, supplementing or replacing manual user-driven tasks.
-WindTunnel provides a series of workflow activities allowing the users to compose sequential workflows and seamlessly access Grid services.
+Paventhan et al. [2006] proposed the creation of WindTunnel, a scientific workflow for wind tunnel applications.
+They observed that scientific and engineering experiments often produce large volumes of data that ideally should be processed and visualized in near real time.
+The difficulty to achieve this goal is that the overall turnaround time from data acquisition, transference to a data processor, and visualization of the results is frequently hindered by factors such as manual data movement, system interoperability issues, manual resource discovery for job scheduling, and disparate physical locality between the experiment and the user workstation.
+The authors argue that customized application-specific workflows could reduce the time taken to accomplish a job by automating dataflow-driven activities, supplementing or replacing manual user-driven tasks.
+WindTunnel provides a series of workflow activities that allow users to compose sequential workflows and seamlessly access grid services.

-Vistrails [Callahan et al. 2006] is a visualization management system that provides a scientific workflow infrastructure, which can be combined with existing visualization systems and libraries.
-A key feature that sets Vistrails apart from previous Visualization Systems is the support for data exploration.
+Vistrails [Callahan et al., 2006] is a visualization management system that provides a scientific workflow infrastructure, which can be combined with existing visualization systems and libraries.
+A key feature that sets Vistrails apart from previous visualization systems is support to data exploration.
 It separates the notion of dataflow specification from its instances.
 A dataflow instance consists of a sequence of operations used to generate a specific visualization.
-Vistrails approach inspired the strategy of the software we have developed, but some of the differences from our solution are the use of a BPEL (Business Process Execution Language) ScWfMS [EclipseBPEL].
+The approach adopted in Vistrails inspired the strategy behind the software we have developed.
+Among some of the differences in our solution is the use of a BPEL (Business Process Execution Language) in the ScWfMS [EclipseBPEL].